isaac-sim/OmniIsaacGymEnvs/README.md

 ### Installation

 Follow the Isaac Sim [documentation](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/install_basic.html) to install the latest Isaac Sim release.

+*Examples in this repository rely on features from the most recent Isaac Sim release.
+Please make sure to update any existing Isaac Sim build to the latest release version, 2022.1.1, to ensure examples work as expected.*

 Once installed, this repository can be used as a python module, `omniisaacgymenvs`, with the python executable provided in Isaac Sim.